Keith Davids: Early life and education

-Career
+Naval career

-After his commission as an Ensign in the U.S. Navy, he received orders to Basic Underwater Demolition/SEAL training (BUD/S) at Naval Amphibious Base Coronado.
+After his commission as an ensign in the United States Navy, he received orders to Basic Underwater Demolition/SEAL training (BUD/S) at Naval Amphibious Base Coronado.
 He graduated BUD/S class 177 in 1991.
 Following SEAL Tactical Training (STT) and completion of six month probationary period, he received the 1130 designator as a Naval Special Warfare Officer, entitled to wear the Special Warfare insignia also known as "SEAL Trident".

 As a Navy SEAL officer, Davids served as an assistant platoon commander and platoon commander for SEAL Team Two.
 Davids volunteered for assignment to Naval Special Warfare Development Group at Damneck, Virginia and completed a specialized selection and training course in 1995 where he served as element leader and squadron operations officer.
 Davids was promoted to Captain in September 2011.

-Davids served numerous command and staff assignments including executive officer of SEAL Team Seven; aide-de-camp for Commander-in-Chief Atlantic Fleet; military aide to the President of the United States; commanding officer of SEAL Team One, deputy commander of Naval Special Warfare Group Three; director of Operations at Naval Special Warfare Command; commanding officer of Naval Special Warfare Center and commander of Special Operations Command South, USSOUTHCOM Davids was selected to serve as the director of the White House Military Office on September 6, 2017.
+Davids served numerous command and staff assignments including executive officer of SEAL Team Seven; aide-de-camp for Commander-in-Chief Atlantic Fleet; military aide to the President of the United States; commanding officer of SEAL Team One, deputy commander of Naval Special Warfare Group Three; director of Operations at Naval Special Warfare Command; commanding officer of Naval Special Warfare Center and commander of Special Operations Command South, USSOUTHCOM from 2021 to 2023.
+Davids was selected to serve as the director of the White House Military Office on September 6, 2017.

+After Lisa Franchetti was removed as chief of naval operations by the second Trump administration in February 2025, Davids was among the candidates considered as a possible replacement.

 Awards and decorations

 Personal life

-Davids and his wife, Yvette M. Davids, have twin sons, Kai and Kiernan Davids.
+Davids and his wife, Vice Admiral Yvette M. Davids, have twin sons, Kai and Kiernan Davids.